 How do you use carrier oils with essential oils to create a therapeutic blend?

-Decide what your intention is with the blend you are creating.
-If it is for oily skin, for example, steer away from very fatty oils like Macadamia Nut oil and Oat oil.
-Look at using oils specifically for that skin type such as Hazelnut.
+For example, avoid fatty oils like Macadamia Nut and Oat oil when formulating for oily skin.
+Look at using oils specifically for that skin type, such as Hazelnut.

 Choosing the right carrier oil for your needs